-Again for each simulation run, all parameter values are drown respectively from a uniformly distributed, nonnegative random number with range parameters given in Table 2.
+Again for each simulation run, all parameter values are drown respectively from a uniformly distributed, non-negative random number with range parameters given in Tab.2.
 We note that all range parameter values are dimensionless and the first set is only in orders of magnitude.
 For example, the per-capita death rate range $d_0^{(2)}$ for herbivore is near zero comparing to that for carnivore because we can reasonably assume that herbivores rarely die from old age.
 As for another example, the handling times in range increase in order of magnitude with trophics.
 The same rationales went into the choices for the intraspecific and interspecific competition parameters.
-Also, because of the choice in the birth-to-consumption ratios with $b_0^{(k)} \le 1$, all species can be thought measured in biomass with a common exchange
+Also, because of the choice in the birth-to-consumption ratios with $b_0^{(k)} \leq 1$, all species can be thought measured in biomass with a common exchange currency in one essential chemical element, say carbon or nitrogen for dry weight.
+The carnivore conversion ratio $b_0^{(3)}$ seems a bit too high comparing to the herbivore ratio, we will leave it as is because new simulations can be easily done for a different value and the qualitative conclusions we will reach below do not depend on this particular choice of $b_0^{(3)}$, nor on other range parameter values.
+Unless specified otherwise, parameter range values are taken from Tab.2.